AdrianKriger/r-trend-surfaces/docs/docs/kriging.md

 # Kriging

 We end with Kriging.
 Kriging is a geostatistical interpolation method that provides optimal estimates of unknown values based on spatial autocorrelation.
-We will cover Ordinary Kriging, Generalized Least Squares-Regression Kriging and Universal Kriging, understanding their assumptions, implementation, and the benefits they offer in different scenarios..
+We will cover **Ordinary Kriging, Generalized Least Squares-Regression Kriging and Universal Kriging**, understanding their assumptions, implementation, and the benefits they offer in different scenarios..